IceLuna/Eagle/docs/source/eagle_editor.rst

 |

 - `Debug`.
 Allows you to see CPU (per thread) and GPU timings; GPU memory usage; and visualize some rendering related data. ``CPU Timings`` and ``GPU Timings`` windows allow you to see what your CPU and GPU are doing.
-They show you the list of tasks that were just executed and how much it took to execute.
+They show you the list of tasks that were just executed and how much time it took to execute.
 Since the engine uses two threads (main and render), ``CPU Timings`` tab displays timings per thread.
 Each of these windows allow you to pause the updates of the timings. ``GPU Memory Usage`` shows you what resources take up the GPU memory.

 .. image:: imgs/menubar_debug.png
    :align: center